Farm and herd size

 From the 1970s many South Island farms were joined into bigger farms, which led to a reduction in the number of herds.
 By 2007, farms were twice as large as they were in the early 1990s, at an average of 118 hectares, with a stocking rate of 2.7 cows per hectare.

-In 2007 New Zealand had 2 million cows in milk or in calf, with an average herd size of 322 cows.
+In 2007 New Zealand had more than 4 million cows in milk or in calf, with an average herd size of 322 cows.
 This was twice that of the average herd in the early 1990s and almost twice the number of cows milked in 1980.

 The average price of a dairy farm in 2005/6 was $1.8 million, or $21,000 per hectare.
 The inflation-adjusted price of dairy farmland doubled between 1992 and 2006.
 Dairy farm values are often expressed as the price paid per kilogram of milk solids produced from that property in one year.
 The national average farm value in 2005/6 was equivalent to $32 per kilogram of milk solids, with some farms over $40 – around 10 times the annual milk price, which was $4–5 per kilogram of milk solids.
 By the 2007/8 season, the payment for milk solids had increased to around $7 per kilogram.